Sagar-6203620715/Coursify/README.md

 # Course Comparator

-A modern, responsive web application for comparing and discovering online courses across different domains and platform.
+A modern, responsive web application for comparing and discovering online courses across different domains and platforms.

 ## 🚀 Features